scoskey/m301/syllabus.md

 ## Homework

-Weekly homework assignments will typically be given Thursday and collected the following Thursday.
+Weekly homework assignments will typically be given Friday and collected the following Thursday.
 All work will be evaluated for completeness, and certain items will be evaluated for correcteness and style.
 You are encouraged to collaborate with your peers inside and outside of class, and you are free to use online resources when you are stuck.
 But please keep in mind that you must always fully understand your solutions and most importantly *write them in your own words*.